MicrosoftDocs/cpp-docs.tr-tr/docs/intrinsics/emul-emulu.md

 #### <a name="parameters"></a>Parametreler
  [in] `a`
- Çarpma ilk tamsayı işleneni.
+ Çarpma işleminin ilk tamsayı işlenen.

  [in] `b`
- Çarpma ikinci tamsayı işleneni.
+ Çarpma işleminin tamsayı ikinci işlenen.

 ## <a name="return-value"></a>Dönüş Değeri
  Çarpma işleminin sonucu.